It’s only natural to seek guidance for your spiritual journey. We’ve put together a learner’s guide on “how to find a spiritual teacher.”

 The problem is there are more spiritual teachers today than ever before.
 More people are trying to sell themselves as qualified spiritual teachers.
 So, knowing the qualities or tactics of counterfeits will help you avoid them.
 How to find a spiritual teacher starts by knowing what to avoid.

 Here are the signs of a spiritual counterfeit:

-- Using their “celebrity” status as a means of qualifying their ability to teach
+- Using their “celebrity” status to qualify their ability to teach.

 Avoid Joining a Religion